AdaCore/ada_language_server/doc/settings.md

 ## Configuration Sources

-The ALS can be given configuration settings in the following ways:
+The ALS loads configuration settings from different sources in the following order:

+1. The file `$XDG_CONFIG_HOME/als/config.json`, if it exists.

+1. The file `.als.json` in the directory where ALS is spawned, if it exists.

+   This is the prefered location to store project-specific settings that are tracked in version control and shared among developers.

-1. The `--config CONFIG_FILE` command line option, if specified.
+1. The `--config CONFIG_FILE` file, if specified in the command line.

-2. The `initializationOptions` property of the `initialize` request, if specified.
+1. The `initializationOptions` property of the `initialize` request, if specified.

-3. In `workspace/didChangeConfiguration` LSP notifications.
+1. In `workspace/didChangeConfiguration` LSP notifications, if specified.

-4. In the User, Remote or Workspace settings of Visual Studio Code, where each setting name is prefixed with `ada.`.

 If given, the configuration file must be a JSON file with the following structure: